openutil/docker-sftp-server/README.md

 ```

 This creates a container that exposes it's SSH server via port `10000`.
 You
-SFTP into the server by using `42-data` as the username, and port `10000`.
+SFTP into the server by using `data` as the username, and port `10000`.

 The `sftp-run.sh` script will create the directory `<root>/data/jacobmarks`.